 NYT Spelling Bee Bingo Meaning

 In the New York Times Spelling Bee game, Bingo is a puzzle in which the solution set contains at least one word beginning with each of the seven letters.
-Players take a bingo card that has two words on it and draws letter tiles from a bee-shaped tray and calls them out.
+Players take a bingo card that has two words on it draw letter tiles from a bee-shaped tray and call them out.
 If all seven letters are used to start at least one word in the list, it is known as a bingo and earns the player a bonus.